 Epistemic Uses of Imagination, Routledge

-The Structure of Iconic Representation (co-authored with Andrew Lee and Gabriel Rabin)
+A paper on iconic representation (co-authored with Andrew Lee and Gabriel Rabin)

 TEACHING ASSISTANT